By: Jason Lee

 Match.com Features Overview

-And how do these features compare with other online dating sites?
-Pretty comparable, although we haven’t seen a lot of new features added any time soon.
+Upfront, though, how do the features overall compare with other dating sites?
+Pretty comparable, although we haven’t seen a lot of new features added recently.
 On one side you could say it’s the don’t fix what isn’t broken camp, but on the other side you could say it’s falling a bit behind the curve.
 Specifically, we’d like to see something like the eHarmony video feature added.

 Let’s look at the features that stood out during our Match.com reviews.